Rizzo the Rat: Character

-he was given the line, "Is ABC going to be OK with 'Mother Teresa on a stick'?"
+where he was given the line, "Is ABC going to be OK with 'Mother Teresa on a stick'?"
 To avoid potential difficulty with real-life censors, alternative lines were filmed.

 Rizzo's family has been mentioned in Muppet media.
 He has 1,274 brothers and sisters, as told to Gonzo in The Muppet Christmas Carol.
-In 2016, Disney announced Rizzo came from a family that traditionally cooked pizzas.
-This addition to his story was in light of a new pizzeria at Disney's Hollywood Studios dedicated to Rizzo, called PizzeRizzo.
+In 2016, Disney claimed that Rizzo came from a family of pizza makers as part of the backstory of the new PizzeRizzo restaurant at Disney's Hollywood Studios.

 History

 Rizzo's name is derived from Dustin Hoffman's Ratso Rizzo character in Midnight Cowboy.
 Steve Whitmire created the character, based on rats he had previously made out of bottles.

-Rizzo first appeared in episode 418 of The Muppet Show, as one of many rats following Christopher Reeve backstage.
+Rizzo first appeared in episode 48 of The Muppet Show, as one of many rats following Christopher Reeve backstage.
 He can be seen mugging and reacting to practically every line of dialogue.
-He remained a scene-stealing background figure through the final season, occasionally performing with Dr. Teeth and The Electric Mayhem.
+He remained a scene-stealing background figure through the final season, occasionally performing with Dr. Teeth and the Electric Mayhem.
 By the time of The Muppet Christmas Carol, Whitmire had been performing Rizzo for around 12 years.

 After the series, he appeared in The Great Muppet Caper as a bellboy in a fleabag London hotel.
 He has appeared in most later Muppet projects, including The Muppets Take Manhattan and Muppets Tonight.
 In The Muppet Christmas Carol, he developed a double act with Gonzo, with director Brian Henson and the crew envisioning Rizzo as "pain-in-the-neck sidekick."
 The characters narrate, break the fourth wall, and Rizzo challenges Gonzo's claims to be Charles Dickens.
 The Gonzo and Rizzo partnership was continued in Muppet Treasure Island, with Rizzo again offering a humorous critique of the handling of the story, and in Muppets from Space.
 Along with Kermit and Gonzo, Rizzo gave an audio commentary for the Muppets from Space DVD.

 Rizzo appears as a background character in the 2011 film The Muppets, without a spoken dialogue, although he is seen singing along during the finale, as well as the scene in which Kermit the Frog addresses a large crowd of Muppets.
 In Muppets Most Wanted (2014), and the short feature Rizzo's Biggest Fan on the Blu-ray release, the character calls for more screentime.
 Rizzo returned to prominence in the TV series The Muppets, where he was on a writing crew with Gonzo and Pepe the King Prawn.

-In 2017, it was announced Whitmire departed from the Muppets franchise, including the part of Rizzo, after being dismissed from the part of Kermit the Frog in October 2016.
-Disney has not since announced a new performer for Rizzo, though Matt Vogel was cast as Kermit.
+In October 2016, Whitmire was dismissed by The Muppets Studio.
+No replacement performer for Rizzo has been announced, though Benjamin Diskin voiced baby Rizzo in the animated series Muppet Babies (2018–2022).